wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 **234. Palindrome Linked List**

-Given the `head` of a singly linked list, return `true` if it is a `palindrome` or `false` otherwise.
+Given the $head$ of a singly linked list, return $true$ if it is a $palindrome$ or $false$ otherwise.

 Example:

 ![image](https://user-images.githubusercontent.com/44477975/196033584-ca91cbc9-0126-40d2-8788-4fbe3b50d55a.png)

-`Output: true`
+$Output: true$

 **Approach:**

-* We use `two pointer` method and `recursion` to solve this problem
+* We use $two pointer$ method and $recursion$ to solve this problem
-* We keep a `global` left pointer, that points to the current left node
+* We keep a $global$ left pointer, that points to the current left node
-* As we go deep in recursion we move our `right` pointer forward towards the end of the list
+* As we go deep in recursion we move our $right$ pointer forward towards the end of the list
-* When `right` pointer is at the end we compare its value to the `left` node
+* When $right$ pointer is at the end we compare its value to the $left$ node
-* If they are same we move `left` pointer forward and come out of the recursion
+* If they are same we move $left$ pointer forward and come out of the recursion
-* As we come out of the recursive call, out `right` pointer would move towards `left`
+* As we come out of the recursive call, out $right$ pointer would move towards $left$
-* If at any point the values are not same, we return `false`
+* If at any point the values are not same, we return $false$

 **Solution:**